DHTMLX/docs-todolist/docs/api/rest_api/routes/GET routes/Get_projecttasks.md

 ### Description

-@short:Returns a promise with an array of all tasks objects for the specified project.
+@short:Returns a promise with an array of all tasks objects for the specified project

 The route handles the GET request made to the **'/tasks/projects{id}'** path and sent by the [**getProjectTasks()**](api/rest_api/methods/getprojecttasks_method.md) method.